What is Tensorflow?

 Graphs

 A graph is one of the important components that enable the graphical representation of the programmed process.
-Therefore, graph framework in TensorFlow is used to represent complex ML or AI processes.
+Therefore, the graph framework in TensorFlow is used to represent complex ML or AI processes.
 Graphs help us to collect and describe the sequence of computations that you want your model to perform.
 Below are some of the advantages of using graphs:

-When you develop complex deep learning models, they contain a lot of complex processes with input data stored in tensors.
+When you develop any complex deep learning models, they contain a lot of complex processes with input data stored in tensors.
 While using the data in tensors, you need to define the flow of execution to perform the computations correctly.
-For this, you need use dataflow graphs that help to visualize the flow of data.
+For this, you need to use dataflow graphs that help to visualize the flow of data.
 Dataflow graphs are made of nodes and edges.
 The nodes show the component where computation is performed, and the edges represent the data that needs to be transferred after the computation process.

 TensorFlow Architecture